collapsed-stacks/startups/questions/484/what-is-the-need-being-met-by-airbnb.md

 - tagged: `business-plan`
 - score: 9

-<p>Several answers here point to finding a customer's <em>need</em>.
+Several answers here point to finding a customer's *need*.
 How do we precisely define what a need is?
 Taking airbnb, the model I'm closely modeling, people traveling do need a place to stay, but there's was already numerous hotel options.
 I like the business and it was fun to use it to stay on a sailboat when I had a conference in Portland.
-But I didn't need to use airbnb to find place to stay. </p>
+But I didn't need to use airbnb to find place to stay.

-<p>Also, presumably the sailboat owner didn't need to rent it out to keep it.
-But even if she did, does a need on the supplier side even count?</p>
+Also, presumably the sailboat owner didn't need to rent it out to keep it.
+But even if she did, does a need on the supplier side even count?

-<p>So what are the needs being met by airbnb in particular?</p>
+So what are the needs being met by airbnb in particular?

 ## Answer 485